What is the Participation Agreement

 My institution has requested a list of its GeCIP members.
 How do I obtain this information?

 A list of all registered GeCIP members is included alongside a copy of the participation agreement when Genomics England requests you sign.
-After an institution has signed, we regularly email the nominated membership coordinator an updated list for verification.
+After an institution has signed, we regularly email the nominated membership secretary an updated list for verification.

 We can also provide a list on demand; if you would like to request a list outside these times, please submit a ticket to the Genomics England Service Desk.